maiweijie2009/Udacity_Disaster_response/README.md

   Script using flask to provide plotly visualizations and provide interactivity for entering text for further classification.
   - templates
     - go.html
+    - master.html

+- data
+  - disaster_catetories.csv
+  data of the uncleaned categorization of disaster messages
+  - disaster_messages.csv
+  data of the uncleaned message
+  - process_data.py
+  script to process the data files and output a database of cleaned data for machine learning

+- models

 ## Instructions